na-na-hi/renget/archive/sfbf5.md

 \>everyone cheers in response and the party continues throughout the night while the rathalos drinks away
 \>they repeat this party for the next few months, always bringing plenty to drink for their rathalos friend
 \>of course the more it drank the less active the rathalos became, leading to it getting very out of shape
-\>now it barely flies anymore and made residence inside a cave where the parties are hosted
+\>now it barely flies anymore and made residence inside a cave where the parties are hosted%%

 ---
 ###*Rathian*